 Migrant hiring regulation to take time for complete enforcement

-May 21, 2018-The government’s new directive that requires employers and recruiting agencies to get approvals of their labour demands letters from Nepali foreign missions based in host countries is likely to take some time for complete enforcement.
+The government’s new directive that requires employers and recruiting agencies to get approvals of their labour demands letters from Nepali foreign missions based in host countries is likely to take some time for complete enforcement.

 According to Bhabishwor Pandey, chief of Foreign Employment Office (FEO), Kathmandu, some companies, seeking Nepali workers, have submitted demand letters directly to the Department of Foreign Employment even after the directive was introduced by the government.